 Massachusetts Unified English Braille (UEB) State Implementation Plan

 In November 2012, BANA voted to adopt Unified English Braille (UEB) as an official braille code for the United States.
-The Braille Literacy Advisory Council (BrLAC) was charged with developing a plan for approval by the Department of Elementary and Secondary Education (ESE) regarding the implementation of UEB in Massachusetts.
+The Braille Literacy Advisory Council (BrLAC) was charged with developing a plan for approval by the Department of Elementary and Secondary Education (DESE) regarding the implementation of UEB in Massachusetts.

 Family Engagement Coordinator, Special Education Planning & Policy